eclipse-ditto/ditto-examples/azure/azure-eventhub-consumer/README.md

 - Running Ditto instance (e.g. locally or on an Azure Kubernetes Service (AKS))
 - Azure subscription.
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to setup Azure Event Hubs.
-- OpenJDK 11 and Maven 3 to build and run the sample.
+- OpenJDK 8 or 11 and Maven 3 to build and run the sample.

 ## Howto run the sample